IHE/ITI.MHDS/input/pagecontent/issues.md

     is unusual, and that administrative user interface may be the better solution.

-3. Where XDS/XCA is used the MHDS Profile does not apply, as the MHD Profile provides the API functionality to XDS/XCA
+3. Where XDS/XCA is used, the MHDS Profile does not apply, as the MHD Profile provides the API functionality to XDS/XCA

 4. MHDS defines an OAuth scope for use with MHDS and IUA to support Patient Privacy Disclosure Consent functionality.
-This scope is crafted to be minimally impacting on uses of IUA and SMART-on-FHIR.
+This scope is crafted to minimally impact uses of IUA and SMART-on-FHIR.
     See the “Consent Management Option” for details.

 5. In this profile, there is no formal Document Repository, although